 Screening campaign.
 The protocol can also be adapted to screening campaigns to identify novel binders of the target protein.
-Isothermal heat challenges can also be applied in screening mode where a large number of compounds is tested at a single concentration followed by ITDRF experiments for identified stabilizing compounds As with all thermal stability assays it is necessary to exceed the dissociation constant to observe protein stabilization and thus we have applied small molecule libraries at 50 µM to facilitate hit identification.
+In this case isothermal heat challenges are applied for a large number of compounds at a single concentration followed by ITDRF experiments for identified stabilizing compounds.
+We prepare assay ready screening plates and transfer the compounds diluted in culture media to the assay plates using automated liquid handling.
+As with all thermal stability assays it is necessary to exceed the dissociation constant to observe protein stabilization and thus we have applied small molecule libraries at 50 µM to facilitate hit identification.
 Triaging of the hits using ITDRF will later allow ranking and prioritization of these compounds.
-Figure 4 shows a representative screening plate.
+Figure 4 shows a representative result from a screening plate.

-Troubleshooting.
-Uneven heating of the plates can cause fluctuations and plate-to-plate variations in the observed data.
-Since the plates are partly submerged in a water bath during the transient heat challenge (step 3.4) the outer wells of the plates are exposed to the hot water not only at the bottom of the wells but also through the outer wall.
-This may cause higher temperature during the same submersion time in the outer wells of the plate and subsequent plate edge effects (illustrated in Figure 5) Therefore, it is recommended to avoid the outer wells of the plate.
-Similar effects can also be seen if air bubbles are trapped under the plate during the heating step preventing sufficient contact between the hot water and the bottom of the wells.
-We have also explored the use of several cell lines, and have found variability surface attachment after the heat challenge.
-Preliminary experiments in our labs suggest that the use of a coating or extracellular matrix such as Synthemax II-SC or Cell-Tak can minimize cell detachment.

 FIGURE AND TABLE LEGENDS: